-There are two ways of doing business in Estonia: operating as a sole proprietor or setting up a company.
+There are two ways of doing business in Estonia: self-employment or establishing a company.
 In both cases, registration is carried out pursuant to the requirements of the Commercial Code.
 In order to operate in Estonia, persons from foreign countries may in addition register their companies' branches in the Commercial Register or register their permanent establishment with a regional Service Bureau of the Tax and Customs Board.

 Legal forms of business

 A sole proprietor (FIE) is a natural person whose permanent activity is the sale of goods and services.
 A private limited company (OÜ) is a company that has share capital divided into shares.
 The shareholder is not personally liable for the obligations of the private limited company.
-Share capital must be at least 2500 euros.
+Share capital must be at least EUR 2,500.
 A public limited company (AS) is a company that has share capital divided into shares.
 The shareholder is not personally liable for the obligations of the public limited company.
-Share capital must be at least 25,000 euros.
+Share capital must be at least EUR 25,000.

 A general partnership is a company in which two or more partners operate under a common business name and are jointly and severally responsible for the liabilities of the partnership with all of their assets.
 A limited partnership is a company in which two or more persons operate under a common business name with at least one of them (full partner) being responsible for the liabilities of the partnership with all of his/her assets, and at least one of them (limited partner) being responsible for the liabilities of the partnership to the extent of his/her contribution.